ValenciaArcega/envi/README.md

 # E N V I
-This project finds to help people, to improve their vocabulary through simple cards.
+This project help people, to improve their english vocabulary through simple and fun cards.